raquelj6437/independant-study/entries/week-two.md

 Refer to my [notes](../notes/swift_intro.md) to know specifically what each lesson was about.

 ### Code that suprised me! (in a good way)
+Data Types!
+I was not expecting a data type called double.
+Float, in most languages usually accounts for all decimals.

 ## App Ideas
 As seen in the readme our four ideas were